Last updated on May 9, 2021 at 12:17

 The process of tasting something sweet is similar to the process of olfaction, but simpler.
 The sweet-tasting molecule binds to the sweet-taste receptor, another G-protein coupled receptor.
 The G protein the receptor is coupled with in this case is called gustducin.
 Gustducin will activate adenylyl cyclase, which will increase intracellular [cAMP].
 This will activate PKA, which will phosphorylate a K+ channel on the basolateral membrane, which will cause it to close.
 The reduced outflow (efflux) of K+ depolarizes the cell, which propagates the signal to the brain.

 The tasting of umami and bitter is also mediated by G-proteins, but their mechanism is not be known.
 Sour taste is mediated by proton pumps, which pump H+ ions from the food into the cell.
 Salty taste is mediated by a special sodium channel called amiloride-sensitive sodium channel, which is also found in the distant tubule of the kidney.
-Amiloride is a medication used to close this type of channel, to decrease diuresis in the kidney, while having the side effect that food doesn’t taste as salty.
+Amiloride is a medication used to close this type of channel, to increase diuresis in the kidney, while having the (theoretical) side effect that food doesn’t taste as salty.

 Hot food is sensed by the vanilloid receptor, which binds capsaicin, a compound found in hot peppers and the like.
 The receptor activates a hot, burning sensation.